 Learning technical skills and applying creativity are integral parts of a doctoral education in economics.
 Because I want to evaluate your technical skills and creativity, use of artificial intelligence such as ChatGPT is not allowed for the completion of any assignments in this course.
-You are welcome to raise questions or concerns with me about this policy or the emergent technology.
+You are welcome to raise questions or concerns with me about this policy.